Boca Chica, Chiriquí

 Boca Chica is a town and corregimiento in San Lorenzo District, Chiriquí Province, Panama.
-It has a land area of 116 sqkm and had a population of 441 as of 2010, giving it a population density of 4.8 PD/sqkm.
-Its population as of 1990 was 171; its population as of 2000 was 291.
+It has a land area of 116 sqkm and according to the last national census in 2023, has a population of 553, giving it a population density of 4.8 PD/sqkm.
+Its population as of 1990 was 171; 291 as of 2000 and 441 as of 2010.

-There is only one road (paved in 2008) to this town and it ends at the estuary of the Pedregal River with the island of Boca Brava just across the water.
-Boca Chica is the main jumping off point for the islands in the Gulf of Chiriquí.
-The village is known for its sport fishing (black marlin, dorado and tuna are abundant) and many businesses in the area are geared toward that activity.
+There is only one road from the Pan-American Highway (a 30km stretch, re-paved in 2024) via Horconcitos to this town, and it ends at the estuary of the Pedregal River with the island of Boca Brava just across the water.

+Boca Chica is the main jumping off point for the islands in the Gulf of Chiriquí, with boat rentals and water-taxi’s available.
+A new public dock was built in 2024, allowing easy and safe access.

+The village is known for its sport fishing (black marlin, dorado and tuna are abundant) and many businesses in the area are geared toward that activity, along with island hopping tours, snorkelling and scuba diving, sunset and mangrove cruises, and whale-watching.